lyfedev-csharp/elysor-resources/README.md

 # elysor-resources
-the resources for elysor paid, free, private and more
+the resources for elysor paid, private and more